-With bright blue waters, beautiful coastal views and a very local atmosphere, Puerto Viejo is a must for anyone looking to get away from the crowds of Conchal.
+With bright blue waters, beautiful coastal views and a very local atmosphere, Puerto Viejo is a must for anyone looking to get away from the crowds of Conchal beach.
 It may not have the white shells in the sand, but it’s a beautiful beach nonetheless.
 Puerto Viejo is definitely one of those under the radar, local only beaches!

 Here is our guide to Puerto Viejo, Guanacaste.